MOSAIC ART by CYNTHIA FISHER

 End of Summer, for sale, 24"w x 36" h

-Rockport, private residence, commission, Massachusetts 48"w x 38" h
+Rockport, private residence, Massachusetts 48"w x 38" h

 Trilogy Triptych, Trilogy Apartments commission, Brookline, Massachusetts 72"w x 60"h